Logos and uniforms of the New York Giants: 1961–1974

 1961 heralded a new era for the team's uniforms, as the club debuted its now-familiar white lower-case "ny" logo on the sides of the previously solid blue helmet.
 Certain photographs from the early and middle 1960s show the "n" and the "y" out of line on some helmets, which may indicate that the two letters were applied to the helmet with separate decals.
 The helmet retained its single front-to-back red stripe and white player numbers, and the gray facemask became standard.
 For home games, the Giants wore their solid royal blue jersey with solid white block numbers without trim, but the "TV numbers" were made slightly smaller and higher on the arm. gray pants with a black belt and thin red/blue/red triple stripes on the sides, solid blue socks and black cleats.
 For away games, they retained the solid white jersey with red block numbers without trim and triple "Northwestern" red stripe just above the hem of the sleeves.
 The pants were gray with solid red socks.

 The basic template for the home and away uniforms would undergo some changes in the years to come:

-Further illustrating the lack of league uniform standards, the 1961 pants featured two different striping patterns: the previous thin blue-red-blue non-contiguous tri-stripe and also a thin, wide-spaced double red stripe.
+Further illustrating the lack of league uniform standards, the 1961 pants featured two different striping patterns: the previous thin red-blue-red non-contiguous tri-stripe and also a thin, wide-spaced double red stripe.

 In 1962, the pants striping was again changed, for some time to come, to a thicker contiguous red-blue-red tri-stripe.